5 reasons to stop ‘following your passion’ — and what to do instead

 #4 — IT LIMITS THE POSSIBILITIES

-Your brain can only show you what it knows and has experienced.
-This is the function of the Reticular Activating System (RAS).
-The part of the brain which controls the information we receive.
+Your brain can only show you what it already knows and has experienced.
+This is the role of the Reticular Activating System (RAS), the part of the brain which controls the information you receive.

-When you start with trying to ‘find’ your passion or dream job, you limit yourself to who and what you already know.
+When you start with trying to ‘find’ your passion, you limit yourself to who and what you already know.
 This can lead you to make the wrong decision or discount potential opportunities.

 What to do instead: Rather than trying to ‘find your passion’, follow your curiosity.
 Give your brain the evidence it needs to see what’s possible.